vegarsti/vegarsti.github.io/_posts/2020-04-21-go-rate-limiter.md

 2
 ```

-Had we tried to get a third value, our program would crash.
+Had we tried to receive from the channel a third time, our program would crash.
-Note here that it was not a problem that we sent messages to the channel directly, we didn't have to do it in a goroutine.
+Note here that we could send messages to the channel directly, we didn't have to do it in a goroutine.

 ### Tickers

-Go has a nice thing called a [Ticker](https://gobyexample.com/tickers), which will trigger with a specified interval duration.
+Go has a nice thing called a [Ticker](https://gobyexample.com/tickers), which will trigger indefinitely at a specified interval.
-Since we want to allow 2 requests per second, we can make it trigger each half second.
+We want to allow 2 requests per second, so let's make it trigger each half second.
 We can use this to send messages to the channel every half second, see `sendTick()` below.

-In the main program, we can start an infinite loop that listens to the channel, see `receive()` below.
+We extend our main function with an infinite loop `receive` that listens to the channel.
-In the loop that listens to the channel, we can again call some other function, see `doSomething()`.
+In the loop that listens to the channel, we can again call some other function `doSomething` when we do receive a message.
 The sum of this means that the `doSomething` function will be called every 0.5 seconds.

 ```go